bradford-hamilton/basic-craigslist-Dapp/README.md

 ## ChainList
-#### A basic craigslist-like decentralized application using ETH as currency
+#### A basic craigslist-like decentralized application.
+Buy/Sell using ETH.